dqops/dqo/docs/integrations/airflow/run-checks-operator.md

 # Run checks operator

-Run checks airflow operators are used to execute sensors configured in the DQOps application.
+The Airflow run checks operators are used to execute checks configured in the DQOps application.

 The operator provides parameters which allow setting it specifically: